Parasites

 None

 Parasites have complex life cycles, with some period of time spent within a host and some time spent outside of a host.
 When a parasite is infectious varies, and the infectious dose also varies or is poorly understood.
-As such, parasite transmission cycles can be complicated and present challenges with understanding and detecting them.
+As such, parasite transmission cycles can be complicated and present challenges in understanding and detecting them.
 As an example, the transmission cycle of Cyclospora is shown in the figure.
 [6]

 Restricted content To access this content, please create an account or connect to an existing one.